Blackstone to buy former Sears Tower in Chicago for $1.3 billion

-The acquisition was valued at $1.3 billion, making it the highest price paid for a U.S. office tower outside of New York, according to MarketWatch, which first reported the news.
+The acquisition was valued at $1.3 billion (880 million pounds), making it the highest price paid for a U.S. office tower outside of New York, according to MarketWatch, which first reported the news.

-The 110-story Willis Tower at 233 South Wacker Drive is the second-tallest U.S. office building with (0.35 million square meters) of space, and the fifth-tallest office building in the world, Blackstone said in a news release.
+The 110-story Willis Tower at 233 South Wacker Drive is the second-tallest U.S. office building with 3.8 million square feet (0.35 million square meters) of space, and fifth-tallest office building in the world, Blackstone said in a news release.

-"From a risk-adjusted return basis, it's very attractive, especially with what’s going on in other market places," said Ken Riggs, president of Situs RERC, which does valuations of commercial real estate.

-"Even though it's an old building, it's an iconic building.
-It's in the West Loop, which I view as a market that has very strong long-term potential," Riggs said.

 The Skydeck attracts 1.6 million visitors annually, a draw that Blackstone hopes to build on.
 The Skydeck includes the "Ledge," glass cubes that extend from the Willis Tower with an unobstructed downward view because of the see-through flooring.